ahrebel/rhesustracking/README.md

 > **Key Features:**
 >
 > - **Offline Video Processing:** Analyze pre–recorded trial videos.
+> - **Real–Time Monitoring:** Automatically detect new videos in a designated folder, process them, and generate heatmaps.
 > - **DeepLabCut–Based Landmark Detection:** Use a trained DLC model to detect key eye landmarks.
 > - **Calibration & Gaze Mapping:** Compute a homography matrix and refine mapping via a regression model to accurately translate eye coordinates to screen coordinates.
 > - **Visualization:** Generate heatmaps and other visual summaries of gaze distribution.